Trembling Bells: Career

 Neilson had previously collaborated with early music vocalist and musician Lavinia Blackwall, in the free improvisation folk music project, Directing Hand.
 Neilson gathered a group from members of his previous musical projects, consisting of bassist Simon Shaw (formerly of Lucky Luke) and guitarist Ben Reynolds along with occasional players George Murray (trombone) and Aby Vuillamy (viola), both formerly of Scatter and The One Ensemble.

-The group signed to Honest Jon's Records in 2009 and released debut Carbeth in April 2009.
+The group signed to Honest Jon's Records in 2009 and released debut Carbeth, produced by radio presenter and musician John Cavanagh, in April 2009.
 The album was well received by critics.
 Carbeth holds a 76 (mostly favourable) rating from 7 reviews at Metacritic.

-The band's second album, Abandoned Love, was co-produced with Belle and Sebastian member Stevie Jackson and released a year later in April 2010.
+The band's second album, Abandoned Love, was produced by John Cavanagh, and co-produced by Belle and Sebastian member Stevie Jackson and released a year later in April 2010.
 Between albums Ben Reynolds was replaced by Mike Hastings on guitar.
 The critical response to this album was again positive.
 "Hidebound fol-de-rolling is just not an option for this band; they take the antic forms, loosen them and make them arresting and new once more." wrote Kitty Empire in The Guardian.
 Comparing with the debut album John Mulvey said that "The same elements remain – though perhaps less String Bandish whimsy – but this time, Trembling Bells are gutsier, more forthright, glowing with confidence" Abandoned Love was tipped as a possible nomination for the 2010 Mercury Music Prize, but their label did not enter the album into the contest.